blazium-engine/blazium-docs/classes/class_os.rst

 If ``enabled`` is ``true``, when opening a file for writing, a temporary file is used in its place.
 When closed, it is automatically applied to the target file.

-This can useful when files may be opened by other applications, such as antiviruses, text editors, or even the Blazium editor itself.
+This can useful when files may be opened by other applications, such as antiviruses, text editors, or even the Godot editor itself.

 .. rst-class:: classref-item-separator